 When higher ed social media managers stumble across comments like this, they’re likely to respond in some way.
 But, at your campus, is providing customer service something you do only when tagged/mentioned?
 Only answering questions on the fly when found?
 Or do you have a process in place on how issues, large and small, are discovered, handled, and, ultimately, solved?

 Campus Sonar spoke to a few social media experts about the ways they’re formalizing processes on campus to be more proactive and collaborative when handling customer service issues.
-Having a process helps them shape institutional priorities and strategies.
+Having a process helps shape institutional priorities and strategies, and strengthens your reputation.

 Jeff Stevens, assistant web manager for content and social strategy at UF Health, says his team developed a response matrix to help them address complaints and concerns found on social media.
 These detailed plans may help with decision-making, such as when the social media manager can handle a comment on their own, or when should it be elevated to another office.
 Or perhaps it addresses when a media relations person or a senior leader should be made aware of a concern.